snabili/thermo_stability/Readme.md

 ```

 ### Plot results:

-a decorator is used to plot a specific result.
+A decorator is used to plot a specific result.
 Run this:

 <pre> python test/plotting.py dnn_accuracy </pre>